sravan9097/sravanportfolio/src/content/case-studies/bc-experience.md

 ## Final UI

 The final interface balances **clarity and focus**.
-Every screen communicates purpose without distractions—ideal for teams who need to check in, view updates, and move on quickly.
+Every screen communicates purpose without distractions, ideal for teams who need to check in, view updates, and move on quickly.

 ![Check-in Flow Animation](/bcexperience/checkin.gif)